bolee222/web-lab/content/english/_index.md

   button:
     enable: true
-    label: "learn more about our lab"
+    label: "&rarr; learn more about our lab"
     link: "about/about"